Chirped Pulse Analysis and Control in Non-Hermitian Scattering Systems using Complex Time Delay: Experiment

 In a separate experiment, the complex transmission $T(f)$ and reflection $R(f)$ coefficients of the ring resonator were measured using a Keysight N5242A network analyzer (PNA-X) that is calibrated using a Keysight N4691-60001 Electronic Calibration kit at the resonator's connection points.
-The measured transmission coefficient magnitude shown in Fig.\,\ref{Transmission SParam and Time Delays}(b) is taken over the frequency range 0.1 GHz to 1 GHz with a frequency step size of 1.331 MHz.
-The reflection coefficient magnitude shown in Fig.\,\ref{SParam_ReflecTime}(b) was measured over the frequency range of 1 GHz to 2 GHz with a frequency step size of 1.66 MHz.
-The corresponding real and imaginary parts of complex transmission and reflection time delay calculated using Eq. (\ref{Eqn: CTDs}), are shown as solid lines in Figs.\ \ref{Transmission SParam and Time Delays}(b) and \ref{SParam_ReflecTime}(b), respectively.
+The measured transmission coefficient magnitude shown in Fig.\,\ref{Transmission SParam and Time Delays}(a) is taken over the frequency range 0.1 GHz to 1 GHz with a frequency step size of 1.331 MHz.
+The reflection coefficient magnitude shown in Fig.\,\ref{Transmission SParam and Time Delays}(b) was measured over the frequency range of 1 GHz to 2 GHz with a frequency step size of 1.66 MHz.
+The corresponding real and imaginary parts of complex transmission and reflection time delay calculated using Eq. (\ref{Eqn: CTDs}), are shown as solid lines in Fig.\ \ref{Transmission SParam and Time Delays}.

 The transmission and reflection measurements were performed using the same experimental setup, but with two different resonators.
 Different resonators were used in the two cases to establish wide resonances of comparable size, which then provided similarly sized large $D_t$ and $D_f$ values for transmission and reflection, which are shown in Figs.\,\ref{mainresults} and \ref{SParam_ReflecTime}, respectively.
 The transmission resonance is situated at 0.684 GHz and has a 3-dB frequency bandwidth of about 117 MHz.
 The reflection resonance is centered at 1.19 GHz with a 3-dB bandwidth of 82 MHz.